Providing the Expertise to Shorten Implementation Times, Reduce Costs and Eliminate Risk

 - Analyze the current Source system data output for the selected interface to determine additional data requirements.
 You need only provide the data content, format and location of the Source system generated interface data.

 - Configure the appropriate Listener to support your preferred method of making data available from the Source system to the eiPlatform.
-Listener support may be active or passive and includes: Database SQL, Directory, Document Style Web Service, Email (POP3), FTP, HTTP Form/POST, HTTP POST, JMS, MSMQ, Programmable, RMI, SOAP Web Service and WebSphere MQ.
+Listener support may be active or passive and includes: Database SQL, Directory, Email (POP3), FTP, HTTP Form/POST, HTTP POST, JMS, MSMQ, Programmable, RMI, SOAP Web Service and WebSphere MQ.

 - Create the transformation from the Source system format to the new XML standard format.